 Kaufman has served as music director and conductor for numerous musicals, including a national tour of Sweet Charity starring Juliet Prowse, the first national tours of Company (for Hal Prince) and Two Gentlemen of Verona (for the New York Shakespeare Festival).
 He has conducted numerous musicals for the Los Angeles and San Francisco Civic Light Operas (for one of these, he was nominated by the San Francisco Theater Critics for Outstanding Music Direction).

-While a student at California State University @ Northridge, Richard composed the Alma Mater and Fight Song.
-He has appeared as a guest speaker at various universities including Southern California, Georgia, Furman, and the California State Universities at Northridge and Fullerton.
+In 2012, Kaufman received the “Distinguished Alumni Award” from California State University, Northridge (CSUN).
+While a student at CSUN, he composed the University’s Alma Mater and Fight Song, and was the keynote speaker for the CSUN Honors Convocation Ceremony.
+He has appeared as a guest speaker at various universities including USC, Georgia and the California State Universities at Northridge and Fullerton.
 He is a member of the Music Advisory Board of the Young Musicians Foundation.